 At Indoor Environmental Management your health and safety are our primary concern.
 If you have suffered from a sewer backup we recommend you immediately contact us to evaluate the situation before you take any clean-up action.
 We will evaluate the extent of the damage and develop a plan for the safe cleaning/removal of all contaminated materials.

-Indoor Environmental Management is Florida's leading sewer backup inspector providing inspections in Destin, Gainesville, Jacksonville, Gainesville, Tallahassee, Daytona Beach, Ocala, Winter Park, Panama City, Deltona, Apopka, Saint Augustine, Orange Park, Milton, Cocoa, Altamonte Springs and the surrounding area.
+Indoor Environmental Management is Florida's leading sewer backup inspector providing inspections in Destin, Gainesville, Jacksonville, Lake City, Destin, Panama City, Daytona Beach, Winter Park, Deltona, Winter Springs, Apopka, Panama City Beach, Saint Augustine, Orange Park, Milton, Casselberry, Altamonte Springs and the surrounding area.